KDE/digikam-doc/getting_started/database_intro.rst

 Overview
 --------

 Databases are used to store data.
-Like other photograph management programs, digiKam uses the database to avoid data duplication, reduce data redundancy, enable fast search, and guarantee data integrity.
+Like other photograph management programs, digiKam uses its database to avoid data duplication, reduce data redundancy, enable fast search, and guarantee data integrity.
 Using a database also drastically reduces the cost of data entry, storage and retrieval.
-Additionally, any user can access the data using query language.
+Additionally, any user can access the data using a query language.

 digiKam stores data (including albums, album roots, tags, thumbnails, face recognition data, image metadata, file paths, settings and others) in four databases:

-    - Core database for all collection properties: hosts all albums, images and searches data.
+    - Core database for all collection properties: hosts all albums, images and search data.

-    - Thumbnail database for compressed thumbnails: hosts image thumbs using wavelets compression images (**PGF** format).
+    - Thumbnail database for compressed thumbnails: hosts image thumbs using wavelet compressed images (**PGF** format).

-    - Similarity database to store image fingerprints to enable fuzzy search.
+    - Similarity database for image fingerprints to enable fuzzy search.

     - Face database for storing face recognition metadata: hosts face histograms for face recognition.

 .. figure:: images/database_remote_mysql_config.webp
     :alt: